JPerera98/SQLPortfolio/README.md

 In this code we used Postgres and Excel.

-This tutorial was based on a youtube video by "Data with mo" where he shows how to setup and create various tables with primary and foreign keys, veiw specific infomation using WHERE, AND, OR statements and manipulating/deleting and inserting data along with many other functions.
+This tutorial was based on a youtube video by "Data with mo" where he shows how to setup and create various tables with primary and foreign keys, veiw specific infomation using WHERE, AND, OR, JOIN statements and manipulating/deleting and inserting data along with many other functions.

 This is a work inprogress :)